One of the great experiences of travelling in Malaysia is a great network of freeways connecting major cities of the country.

 Batu Caves to Ghotong Jaya on the way to Genting Highland

 Drive on the freeway towards Kuantan.
 Follow E8 towards the state borderline with Pahang.
 Follow the signs to Genting Highlands.
 A road exits near Genting Sempah and takes you up the hill towards Ghotong Jaya.
 Batu Caves should be your first stop on the way to Genting as this lies at the outskirts of the city and has very easy access from the freeway.
 The Batu Caves is a place of worship for the Hindu Community with a couple of hundred steps leading up to the top of the mountains where you will find caves with karst formation.
 This is an interesting area to explore if you like visiting temples and places of worship.

 A 30-minute stop at Batu caves is more than enough to explore this location.
 Vendors sell fresh coconut water and Indian food near the parking area.

 Ghatong Jaya Awana Cable Car Station & Genting Strawberry Farms

-This little town is at the bast of the hills and offers plenty of budget accommodation, a bus stop, cafes and service station.
-The restaurants are open till late so you can get something to eat on the way or driving down to KL.
+This little town is at the bast of the hills and offers plenty of budget accommodation, a bus stop, cafes and a service station.
+The restaurants are open till late so you can get something to eat on the way or drive down to KL.
 Local Nasi Kandar restaurants serve curries, rice dishes, parathas and Teh Tarek (Malaysian Styled Tea).
-I have always stopped at Gotong Jaya to take a break and have some hot tea Tarek before heading back to the Kuala Lumpur.
+I have always stopped at Gotong Jaya to take a break and have some hot tea Tarek before heading back to Kuala Lumpur.

 An alternative way is from Batang Kali if you have come from the freeway from Ipoh or Kuala Lumpur.
 This is a relatively long way.
 The road from Batang Kali emerges near the roundabout at Ghatong Jaya.